Khalidbaraka/takehome-frontend-3d/APPROACH_NOTES.md

 ### 4. Tree rerender scope and nested-tree usability

-The tree UI had both usability issues and scaling issues.
+The tree UI had both usability/design issues and scaling issues.

 Problems:

 - nested rows shifted the whole interactive row instead of only indenting inner content
 - long labels could truncate awkwardly
 - guide lines and selection styling needed refinement
-- every row consumed broad shared state directly, which made rerender scope wider than necessary
 - scene-driven selection and tree-driven selection did not fully help the user navigate between the two views

 The solution was iterative: